suchlab/lanza/README.md

 # Lanza
 ![CI](https://github.com/suchlab/lanza/actions/workflows/ci.yaml/badge.svg)

-Lanza is a launch-ready server with tools to create APIs
+Lanza is a launch-ready server tools package to create APIs

 ## Server
 You will have to install the `lanza` package: `npm install lanza`.
 Then: